-Harry walked into the room where the Black family held family tree tapestry and stood there, studying every faces and names.
-Since he had come to the Grimmauld Place, he and his friends learned that the house was headquarter of the Order of the Phoenix, the secret society Dumbledore formed to fight Voldemort and the Death Eaters.
+Harry walked into the room where the Black family held the family tree tapestry and stood there, studying every faces and name.
+Since he had come to the Grimmauld Place, he and his friends learned that the house was the headquarter of the Order of the Phoenix, the secret society Dumbledore formed to fight Voldemort and the Death Eaters.
 To his surprise, Professor Snape was a member as well.

 Since then, all he had done with Ron and Hermione was to help clean the place up, try to sneak in to listen to the Order's meeting.
-There had been things going on as Percy abandoning the Weasley family, Dumbledore fighting with the Ministry and struggling with Sirius's mother's screeching in the house every time somebody walk in the front door.
-So far, he had not heard anything interesting or of the importance.
+There had been things going on as Percy abandoning the Weasley family, Dumbledore fighting with the Ministry and struggling with Sirius's mother's screeching in the house every time somebody walks in the front door.
+So far, he had not heard anything unusual or of the importance.

 Sirius found Harry in the room and leaned against the doorframe.
 "Hey."

-Harry looked over his shoulder and a small smile crept on his lips.
+Harry looked over his shoulder, and a small smile crept on his lips.
 "Hey."

 "What're you doing here?"

 "Just thinking of what my life would have been if mother didn't die or Snape kept me after she died."

 Giving a heavy sigh, Sirius pushed himself off the doorframe and entered the room.
 "That's something you can't go back into the past, even for all the time turners in the world.
 Snape couldn't keep you because of his place in the Order and Death Eater; there was too much danger.
 All children in the Death Eater's circle experience, bad thing in their lives and Snape, didn't want you to exposed to that."